Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 5. Monitor your usage

 Cursor shows credits remaining in the UI.
-Check it weekly.
-If you're burning through Pro credits, upgrade to Pro+ rather than rationing.
+I check it weekly.
+If I'm burning through Pro credits, I upgrade to Pro+ rather than rationing.

 6. Use background agents strategically

-Background agents run in the cloud and cost the same credits, but they don't block your local session.
-Use them for long tasks while you do other work.
+Background agents run in the cloud and cost the same credits, but they don't block my local session.
+I use them for long tasks while I do other work.

-- You hit the Pro credit ceiling before month-end more than once
+- I hit the Pro credit ceiling before month-end more than once

-- You use premium models daily for complex refactors
+- I use premium models daily for complex refactors

-- You run multiple background agents in parallel routinely
+- I run multiple background agents in parallel routinely

-- You're on a team sharing context and automations
+- I'm on a team sharing context and automations

 - Multiple developers need consistent shared context

-**A:** Composer is a reactive multi-file editor where you define the scope and it generates changes.
-Agent mode is proactive—it plans, explores, and executes autonomously. **Use Composer when you know exactly which files need changing; use Agent mode when you need the AI to figure out the scope.** Composer presents a diff for review before applying; Agent mode can run commands and iterate but requires closer supervision.
+A: Composer is a reactive multi-file editor where I define the scope and it generates changes.
+Agent mode is proactive—it plans, explores, and executes autonomously.
+I use Composer when I know exactly which files need changing; I use Agent mode when I need the AI to figure out the scope.
+Composer presents a diff for review before applying; Agent mode can run commands and iterate but requires closer supervision.

-**A:** Tab completion wins for single-file, single-statement changes where you're already in flow. **Use tab completion for completing function bodies, property chains, and simple boilerplate.** Composer is for changes that span multiple files, require cross-file understanding, or need imports updated.
+A: Tab completion wins for single-file, single-statement changes where I'm already in flow.
+I use tab completion for completing function bodies, property chains, and simple boilerplate.
+Composer is for changes that span multiple files, require cross-file understanding, or need imports updated.
 Tab completion costs effectively nothing and responds in <100ms; Composer takes 10–60 seconds and consumes credits.

-**A:** Create a `.cursorrules` file in your repo root with structured sections: Meta Rules, Project Context, Tech Stack, Architecture Rules, Coding Style, and Safety Constraints. **Focus on constraints that prevent common AI mistakes**—like "never modify /legacy/ without confirmation" or "preserve API signatures during refactors."
-Start small with 10–15 high-impact rules rather than hundreds of lines.
-Update the file as you discover new failure modes.
+A: I create a .cursorrules file in my repo root with structured sections: Meta Rules, Project Context, Tech Stack, Architecture Rules, Coding Style, and Safety Constraints.
+I focus on constraints that prevent common AI mistakes—like "never modify /legacy/ without confirmation" or "preserve API signatures during refactors."
+I start small with 10–15 high-impact rules rather than hundreds of lines.
+I update the file as I discover new failure modes.

 A: Yes, Composer works across mixed-language codebases.
 It uses Cursor's symbol index to understand cross-language relationships—for example, TypeScript types consumed by Python backend code, or Go structs serialized to JSON and consumed by JavaScript.
 The key is ensuring both languages are indexed (Cursor supports TypeScript, Python, Go, Rust, and more).
 Composer can update type definitions in one language and their consumers in another.